discreetlogcontracts/dlcspecs/Messaging.md

 ### The `oracle_info` Type

 This type contains information about the oracles to be used in executing a DLC.
+Note that all `oracle_announcements` are serialized with their `u16` type prefixes to match their wire serialization.

 #### `single_oracle_info`